-Just as I had slightly broken the skin my brother walks in the house.
-I was so mad, scared, hurt and broken that I just dropped the knife and ran to my room.
+Just as I had slightly broken the skin my brother walks into the house.
+I was so mad, scared, hurt, and broken that I just dropped the knife and ran to my room.
 Not knowing if he had seen anything or was going to rat me out or what.
 I just hid for hours in my room.
 Our grandma never said anything and neither did he.
 Things for me eventually got tolerable but that need to see him and talk to him has never gone away.
 I found out years later that my brother had no idea what I had tried to do all he knew was that he had felt a pull that he needed to get back to our grandma's house.
-So in some way my mind got me to believe that it was my grandpa once again saving me.
+So in some way, my mind got me to believe that it was my grandpa once again saving me.

 #ENDTHESTIGMA patch for those that share.